Berserk-Games/Tabletop-Simulator-API/docs/base.md

 `type` is mandatory, all other properties are optional.
 When a property is omitted, it will be given the corresponding default value (above).

-Objects take a moment to be spawn.
+Objects take a moment to spawn.
 The purpose of `callback_function` is to allow you to execute additional code after the object has finished spawning.

 !!!example